micmejia/bible-dump/NKJV/Ezra/Ezr 10.md

 So all the men of Judah and Benjamin gathered at Jerusalem within three days.
 It _was_ the ninth month, on the twentieth of the month; and all the people sat in the open square of the house of God, trembling because of _this_ matter and because of heavy rain.

 ###### 10
-Then Ezra the priest stood up and said to them, "You have [^b]transgressed and [^c]have taken pagan wives, adding to the guilt of Israel.
+Then Ezra the priest stood up and said to them, "You have transgressed and have taken pagan wives, adding to the guilt of Israel.

 ###### 11
 Now therefore, make confession to the Lord God of your fathers, and do His will; separate yourselves from the peoples of the land, and from the pagan wives."